 ABOUT MORRA AARONS-MELE

-She was founding Political Director for BlogHer.com, and has written for BlogHer as well as The Harvard Business Review, The Huffington Post, MomsRising, The New York Times, The Wall St Journal, and The Guardian.
-She has covered events from the White House to the campaign trail to Harvard Law School in her role as a blogger on women, politics, and work.
-Morra has taught at the Yale Women’s Campaign School, the Harvard Kennedy School, and at the World Economic Forum’s Young Global Leaders forum at Harvard, as well as at the Johns Hopkins Graduate School of Communication.
+She was founding Political Director for BlogHer.com, and has written for BlogHer as well as The Harvard Business Review, The Huffington Post, MomsRising, The New York Times, The Wall St Journal, Fast Company, O the Oprah Magazine, Entrepreneur, and The Guardian.
+She has covered the White House, the campaign trail, and the office cubicle in her role as a blogger on women, politics, and work.
 Morra is the author of “Women and Leadership in the Digital Age,” part of the Sage Encyclopedia of Women and Leadership.
 Her work on blogging and entrepreneurism was published by the Harvard Graduate School of Education’s Project Zero.

 Morra has degrees from the Harvard Kennedy School and Brown University, and holds a certificate in Government from the London School of Economics.
 She and Nicco Mele live in Boston with their three children.